grew-nlp/grew_doc/content/grew_match/install.md

 # Local installation of Grew-match

-**Grew-match** is available [online](https://match.grew.fr) for a number of corpora (UD, SUD, Parseme…).
+**Grew-match** is available [online](https://match.grew.fr) for various corpora (UD, SUD, Parseme, etc.).
-If you want to use **Grew-match** on your own corpus, you have to install it locally, following the instructions on this page.
+If you wish to use **Grew-match** on your own corpus, follow the instructions on this page for local installation.

-Please report any problems [here](https://github.com/grew-nlp/grew/issues) in case of trouble.
+If you encounter any issues, please report them [here](https://github.com/grew-nlp/grew/issues).

-You may also consider using [grew_match_quick](https://github.com/grew-nlp/grew_match_quick).
-This a Python script that automatizes the steps depscribed here.
+You may also consider using [grew_match_quick](https://github.com/grew-nlp/grew_match_quick), a Python script that automates the steps depscribed here.

 ---